Yekonori/Ionic_App/README.md

 - [x] Create a user environment
 - [x] Make him choose a House between the Three
 - [x] Possibility to create a Story
-- [ ] Possibility to edit the current Story
+- [x] Possibility to create a new Story
-- [ ] Possibility to create a new Story
+- [x] Possibility to delete a Story
-- [ ] Possibility to delete a Story
+- [x] Possibility to change the current Story
-- [ ] Possibility to change the current Story
+- [ ] Possibility to edit a Story
 - [x] All-Characters Page will now display the characters with your House
 - [x] Houses-Characters will no longer be available